pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-4-7071.md

     $ sudo snap refresh --channel=latest/edge maas

-After entering your password, the snap will refresh from the 3.4 Beta1 candidate channel.
+After entering your password, the snap will refresh from the 3.4 Beta channel.
 You will **not** need to re-initialise MAAS.

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.